 Chris Benz, MD

-For more than 30 years, Dr. Benz’s translational research efforts in oncology have focused on identifying molecular strategies to improve breast cancer diagnostics and therapeutics.
-Dr. Benz holds faculty appointments at both the Buck Institute and University of California, San Francisco, and has published over 250 peer-reviewed studies.
-He continues to serve on multiple national and international review and oversight committees, including the National Cancer Institute’s DTP/DCTD Biological Resources Branch Oversight Committee, the American Association of Cancer Research’s Task Force on Cancer and Aging, and the national steering committees for the NCI/NHGRI-funded The Cancer Genome Atlas (TCGA) and Genome Data Analysis Network (GDAN) programs.
-Dr. Benz provides weekly care for breast cancer patients at the UCSF Carol Franc Buck Breast Care Center, where he also remains active in the nationwide I-SPY2 clinical trial network and the statewide UC Athena program.
+For over 40 years, Dr. Benz’s translational research efforts in medical oncology have focused on identifying molecular strategies to improve upon clinical cancer diagnostics and therapeutics.
+As one of the institute’s founding faculty members, Dr. Benz is currently the Elizabeth MA Stevens Professor of Cancer & Developmental Therapeutics at the Buck Institute, and also holds a joint professorship appointment at the University of California, San Francisco (UCSF) where he treats and cares for cancer patients at the UCSF Carol Franc Buck Breast Care Center while also contributing to nationwide clinical trial studies.
+In addition to publishing over 300 peer-reviewed lab research studies, Dr. Benz has served on multiple national and international review and oversight committees including the National Cancer Institute’s DTP/DCTD Biological Resources Branch Oversight Committee, the American Association of Cancer Research (AACR) Task Force on Cancer and Aging, and the national steering committees for the NCI/NHGRI-funded The Cancer Genome Atlas (TCGA) and Genome Data Analysis Network (GDAN) programs.

 - Hoadley, K. A., et al., including Benz, C. C. (2014 Aug 14).
 Multiplatform analysis of 12 cancer types reveals molecular classification within and across tissues of origin.
 Cell, 158, 929–944.
 DOI: 10.1016/j.cell.2014.06.049.
 PubMed PMID: 25109877.